Introduction

 The Search Journey

-When someone searches for mental health support, your practice can appear at different stages:
+When someone searches for mental health support, practices can appear at different stages:

 1. Awareness stage: "symptoms of anxiety disorder"